Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 Grants in the range of $8,000 - $25,000 are considered annually.
 The selection process involves submitting a letter of intent to grants@texashistoricalfoundation.org using the timeline indicated in the table found on this page.
 Submitted letters of intent are reviewed by Foundation staff and Grants Committee leadership, who then make their selection recommendations to the Committee.

-Selected organizations will then be invited to submit follow-up materials expanding on their project for the review of the Grants Committee.
-Of these proposals, a single project will be selected for funding.
+Select organizations will then be invited to follow up with an application expanding on their project for the review of the Grants Committee.
+Of those invited to apply, a single project will be selected for funding.

 Texas is large, and historical preservation needs are great.
 Because of the number of proposals that are received, THF is not able to respond affirmatively to all requests.
-Budgetary limitations are the most frequent reason for denials, followed closely by a high volume of request within a specific area of work.
-However, if the Foundation is able to offer additional constructive guidance, staff will do so upon request.
+Budgetary limitations are the most frequent reason for denials, followed closely by a high volume of requests within a specific area of work.

 QUARTERLY & ANNUAL GRANTS: